IterateFast-Labs/fission-docs/blog/raft-rag.md

-# RAFT : RAG based Finetunning

 ---
+title: RAFT - RAG based Finetunning
+date: 2025-01-01
+authors: daemonlee
+---

 ### Why We Need RAFT: Adapting Language Models to Domain-Specific RAG

 The evolution of Retrieval-Augmented Generation (RAG) has unlocked unprecedented possibilities in AI, enabling generative models to retrieve and incorporate external data dynamically.
 However, as AI frameworks increasingly interface with domain-specific contexts like Web3, there is a growing need for a specialized adaptation mechanism—RAFT (Retrieval-Adapted Fine-Tuning).
 This blog explores why RAFT is essential for adapting language models to domain-specific RAG, enhancing real-time interactions with the Web3 community and its users.

----

 ### The Challenge: Domain-Specificity in RAG